adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 The request to our Websites, including your IP address, is stored when you create a forum post, submit a contact form, or add a blog comment.
 This allows administrators to effectively address spam content and security breaches.
 All stored requests are deleted after 30 days.

-###### Settings cookies {: #cookies }
+###### Necessary cookies {: #cookies }

-We use cookies to recognize signed-in users or to store settings.
+We use cookies to recognize signed-in users or to store your privacy preferences.
 Cookies are small files that are stored on your computer with the help of your internet browser.
-The settings cookies are not evaluated in any other manner and are never used to track Website visitors.
+The cookies are are necessary to provide you with our services, are not evaluated in any other manner, and are never used to track Website visitors.
 If you do not want to enable cookies, you can opt against using them by selecting the appropriate settings on your browser.
 Please note that the efficiency and range of eyeo's services may be restricted as a result.

-###### Google Analytics {: #google-analytics }
+###### For non-EU/EEA users only: Google Analytics {: #google-analytics }

 We use Google Analytics, a web analytics service from Google Inc. ("Google"), on our Websites.
 Google Analytics uses so-called "cookies" (text files stored on your computer that enable us to analyze your use of our Websites).
 Information generated by the cookies (including your abbreviated IP address) is transmitted to and stored at a Google server in the United States.
 Google uses this information to assess your use of our Websites, to compile activity reports, and to provide more services connected with the use of our Websites.
 It is possible that Google may transmit this information to third parties if required by law, or if third parties process this information on behalf of Google.